 The goal of AI development has always been to provide solutions for human problems, such as the lack of time, capabilities, or labor to complete certain tasks.
 For AI in healthcare, these solutions could be critical to the health of patients and to the work of healthcare professionals.

 The impact of AI casts a broad net over the world of healthcare - opportunities for implementation just keep growing.
 AI-powered robotic tools are being used in surgery.
 Virtual nurses are providing patients with real-time services, such as monitoring their vitals, providing symptom-based answers, and even providing diagnoses.
-There are AI resources that analyze pathology images, organize electronic records, and spot information missed by humans.
+AI resources analyze pathology images, organize electronic records, and spot information missed by humans.
 We now have an AI sensor that can detect sepsis and alert providers.

 In the context of mHealth app development, artificial intelligence software can be deployed for a variety of purposes.
 The ultimate goal of this technology is to streamline and automate processes for healthcare professionals, as well as enhance user experience (UX) through greater accessibility and convenient resources.